-The Peterborough Museum & Archives will be responsible for the insurance of the full replacement value of objects while in the possession of the Peterborough Museum & Archives subject to supporting documentation.
+The Peterborough Museum & Archives will, when required under contract, secure insurance for exhibit objects while in the possession of the Peterborough Museum & Archives.
+Insurance is subject to current appraised values completed within three years of exhibit date, as provided by the exhibit owner.